 Play the Bracket Challenge

-Welcome to round two of the 2014 Mensa Bracket Challenge.
+Welcome to round three of the 2014 Mensa Bracket Challenge.
 This year, we're turning the amps up to 11 while these 64 works of album art duke it out until only one remains.

 The bracket is constructed like the NCAA basketball tournament’s — at least before they junked it up with all those play-in games — with four regions (Minimalized, Lens Flair, Artist's Rendering and Textual), each seeded 1 through 16.
 The entries are paired with one another and based on your voting will either be eliminated or proceed to the next round until we have a winner.
 First-round voting begins Oct.
 13, and we’ll advance one round each week.

 If you believe in an infinite multiverse, then somewhere, sometime, everyone gets their own perfect collection of album covers.
 In this particular dimension’s version, however, we’re liable to have some disagreements.
 Glaring omissions, inexplicable inclusions, poor classifications — there will be no shortage of legitimate objections.
 Let us know what’s missing and what doesn’t belong by emailing us.

 Dark Side of the Moon, Pink Floyd, 1973